4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 The Jogye Order is the representative order of traditional Korean Seon Buddhism.
 Its roots are over 1200 years old when the Latter Silla Master Doui brought Seon from China (‘Seon’ is what we call ‘Zen’ in the West).

-Guided tours in English, are held daily except Saturdays from 10 AM, 12 AM, 14 PM, and 16 PM.
-The only day when you can see the temple whenever you want, without a guided tour, is on Saturdays.
+Guided tours in English are held daily except Saturdays from 10 AM to 12 AM and 2 PM to 4 PM.
+On Saturdays, you can see the temple whenever you want without a guided tour.

 Address: 55, Ujeongguk-ro, Jongno-gu, Seoul